RadeonOpenCompute/ROCm_Documentation/ROCm_API_References/HIP_API/Context-Management.rst

 Use "hipHostFree"

-**Note**: "hipHostFree" has the same input as deprecated "hipFreeHost".
+**Note**: "hipHostFree" has the same input as the deprecated "hipFreeHost" API.

 For more information, see